whiskyechobravo/kerko/docs/config-params.md

 Type: Integer <br>
 Default value: `10`

+### `max_concurrent_requests`

+Maximum number of allowed connections to the Zotero API at any given time.
+When the limit is reached, any new request is queued and will wait until a prior connection finishes.

+Type: Integer <br>
+Default value: `20`

 ### `tag_include_re`

 [Regular expression] to use to include tags.
 By default, all tags are accepted.